erhangundogan/irobot/README.md

 Keyword is: motorcycle
 ```

-If it doesn't work for some reason you would get error in the console.
-From that point you could use deep neural networks to identify images and do whatever you want.
+If it doesn't work for some reason you would get error in the console (no hcaptcha page, network error, hcaptcha update in the source code etc.).
+If it works then you could use deep neural networks to identify images and do whatever you want.
 Good luck ;)

 Image sample below downloaded using the app and identified with [opencv](https://github.com/opencv/opencv) and [darknet](https://pjreddie.com/darknet/).